 The main goal of Bible interpretation (hermeneutics) is to keep the plain thing the main thing.
 Imposing complicated and apocalyptic and debatable verses from Daniel 7 or 9 or 11 or from the Revelation on the clearest verses in Scripture is not the best approach to interpreting the Bible.

 And the bottom line is this: the Second Coming and the rapture happen at the same time and on the last day.
-The verses we looked at in the Gospel of John and Paul’s epistles and Hebrews are straightforward and direct teachings in the context of the end times and the Second Coming.
-None of those verses teach a secret rapture between now and before the last day, but Paul’s epistles tell us that the rapture happens at the Second Coming.
+The verses we looked at in the Gospel of John and Paul’s epistles and Hebrews and the Synoptics are straightforward and direct teachings in the context of the end times and the Second Coming (except John 14:2-3, 23).
+None of those verses teach a rapture between now and before the last day, but Paul’s epistles tell us that the rapture happens at the Second Coming.
 They are the same event.

-Further, nowhere do the eschatological chapters in the synoptic Gospels teach a secret rapture before the Second Coming or teach a secret rapture at all.
-All of these verses are straightforward and didactic, not symbolic (except a few elements, like the terrible scene in the sky that happens to the sun and stars and so on).
+Further, nowhere do the eschatological chapters in the synoptic Gospels teach a rapture before the Second Coming or teach a distinct rapture at all.
+All of these verses are straightforward and didactic, not symbolic (except a few elements, like the terrible scene in the sky that happens to the sun, moon, and stars and so on).

 See my post: